devnull-cz/c-prog-lang/modules/function-intro.md

 }
 ```

-Note that when declare or define a function, the function has *parameters*.
+When we declare or define a function, the function has *parameters*.
+When we
-When we call such a function though, we pass in *arguments*.
+call such a function though, we pass in *arguments*.
 So, for the above
 mentioned function `digit`, if called as `digit(7)`, we passed argument `7` as
 parameter `c`.